 What 2022 Has in Store for Downtown Miami?

-The Zoning Code allows the highest density, tallest buildings, and most parking flexibility anywhere in the city, leading to impressive large-scale structures.
+The Zoning Code Transect within Downtown Miami allows the highest density, tallest buildings, and most parking flexibility anywhere in the city, leading to impressive large-scale structures.
 Miami World Center, which includes numerous residential towers, commercial buildings, plazas, and enhanced streetscapes, continues to take shape.
 Downtown Miami appears to be in the early chapters of an exciting era.

 The numerous public Miami Parking Authority Garages that offer monthly parking passes have led to residential developments without parking, including Loft 1, Loft 2, and Centro.
 Following suit, Yotel Pad will be completed soon, with District 225, The Crosby, and 501 West 1st beginning construction soon.
 No on-site parking allows greater flexibility in the structural design.
 Units that stretch from the ground to the penthouse without monstrous parking podiums create active facades, a more inviting streetscape, lower construction costs, use fewer resources, and thus, cost less to live in.

 The recently opened Downtown 5th by The Melo Group, and Grand Station, a collaboration between ROVR and the Miami Parking Authority, has brought thousands of residents to central downtown.
 The once sleepy area around Wilkie D Ferguson Jr. Courthouse with a wavy field designed by Maya Lin offers a backdrop for the neighbor’s strolls or dog walks.
-As the community continues to become car-optional with more residents moving into central and west downtown, there will be scrutiny on the urban design and the pedestrian experience.
+As the community continues to become car-optional, with more residents moving into central and west downtown, the urban design and the pedestrian experience will be more scrutinized.
 We will see safety enhancements, including better streetlights, smoother sidewalks, and updated paint striping at crosswalks.
 The curb-less design of Flagler Street, currently under construction, will create a flexible space that can be used for public gatherings and entertainment.